jonnew/ONIX/breakout/README.md

 - 3x, passive, high-seed clock feed throughs
 - BNC, ribbon, or direct wire access to 12 analog inputs or outputs
 - Ribbon or direct wire access to 8 digital outputs and 8 digital inpouts
-- 8 buttons for marking experimental events
+- 6 buttons for marking experimental events
+- 41 state-indication LEDs
 - Full-speed, USB 2.0 access to the onboard [TinyFPGA BX](https://www.crowdsupply.com/tinyfpga/tinyfpga-bx) for communication and programming.
 - HARP bus